-When businesses seek to procure finished goods, raw materials, or supplies, they depend on commodity managers to make it happen.
+When businesses seek to procure finished goods, raw materials or supplies, they often depend on commodity managers to make it happen.
 Whether a firm is involved in creating, producing or selling goods and services, commodity management is an important link in the supply chain.

-With this career guide, you can learn more about the commodity manager position, including job duties, required education and training, potential job opportunities and earnings.
+With this career guide, you can learn more about the commodity manager position, which may also be known as purchasing manager, including job duties, required education and training, potential job opportunities and earnings.

 What is Commodity Management?

 All types of companies need key supplies, or commodities, to run their operations.
 For a clothing manufacturer, the commodities required to operate efficiently might include cotton, buttons, zippers and thread.
 Commodity management is the approach to maintaining sufficient levels of these items throughout the usage cycle.
 Commodity managers help companies reach their goals by procuring supplies and ensuring their continuous flow through the supply chain.